-I’d love to say that I was able to meditate for 30 days straight without interruptions, but life gets in the way and some days I just couldn’t get myself to meditate.
+I’d love to say I was able to meditate for 30 days straight without interruptions, but life gets in the way and some days I just couldn’t get myself to do it.
 I would arrive home after a long day at work with only a couple of hours to spare before it was time to go to bed and I would dread having to sit still and do nothing for five to 10 minutes of my precious leisure time.
 Instead, I would opt to read a book or watch “Friends” with my roommates.

 Although I try to discipline myself into doing things that are good for my health, I don’t think it’s healthy to beat yourself up if you veer from your healthy habits for a day — just don’t let it discourage you from continuing along your healthy path.
-I also think that spending time with friends and reading a good book offers greater stress relief for some people (like myself at times) then meditation itself.
+I also think that spending time with friends and reading a good book offers greater stress relief for some people (like myself at times) than meditation itself.

 After a week or so of meditating, I started to crave it.

-As someone who was skeptical about meditation initially, I never expected that I would actually start to enjoy it enough to miss it.
+As someone who was initially skeptical about meditation, I never expected that I would actually start to enjoy it enough to miss it.
 But when I stopped meditating for a day after having done it for seven consecutive days, I craved those five to 10 minutes of sitting still, alone with nothing to do.
 I felt more anxious during the days that I didn’t meditate and my sleep also took a hit.
 I noticed that I would toss and turn for longer before drifting off into dreamland on days that I didn’t meditate.
 This was a clear indication that, in some ways, my practice was working.

 I gained a healthier perspective.

 If there’s one thing that I noticed after meditating regularly for 30 days, it’s that I became better able to cope with my negative emotions.
-During the five to 10 minutes of my guided meditation, Andy from Headspace — who has an extremely soothing voice, by the way — would tell me to take note of any underlying emotions that I was feeling during that practice.
+During the five to 10 minutes of my guided meditation, Andy from Headspace — who has an extremely soothing voice by the way — would tell me to take note of any underlying emotions that I was feeling during that practice.

 In meditation (at least in Headspace’s guided one), there’s a big emphasis on noticing when an emotion exists without judging it.
 I found that I was able to recreate this exercise to calm myself down when I was feeling particularly stressed or overwhelmed in my everyday life.
-The practice helped me realize that it’s normal to feel sad or worried sometimes and that if I just let those emotions pass on their own without making a big deal out of them, the emotions don’t overwhelm me so much.
+The practice helped me realize that it’s normal to feel sad or worried sometimes and that if I just let those emotions pass on their own without making a big deal out of them, the emotions don’t overwhelm me as much.

 Next time, I’ll have a better idea of what I have to do to stick with it.

-Although my first trial run with meditation went far from perfectly, I did learn a lot about what I can do in the future to make it easier for me to adhere to the practice.
+Although my first trial run with meditation was far from perfect, I did learn a lot about what I can do in the future to make it easier for me to adhere to the practice.
 For example, I learned that leaving my meditation to the evening isn’t a good idea since too often I feel too tired and fed up to do it at that point in the day.
 So the next time I try to meditate consistently again — which I definitely want to do because I did notice a difference in my ability to cope with stress and sadness — I will attempt to make meditation a part of my morning routine instead.

 Sign up for Daily Fit by Swirled, our newsletter featuring a wellness tip of the day and must-read health news from around the web!
 You’ll be one step closer to living a healthy, balanced life.